APRIL 29, 2019 | WRITTEN BY MOLLY

 The tip of the cotton swab is soft and rounded making it a safe alternative to using your finger or cloth, in getting eye boogers that are just inside the inner corner of your Shih Tzus eyes.

-Do not jam the swap in the corner, but rather gently swipe the swap toward the nose so as not to drag it into the main eye area.
+Do not jam the swab in the corner, but rather gently swipe the swap toward the nose so as not to drag it into the main eye area.

 If your finding that that crud is just too thick and you can get it out with your fingernail or a cotton swab, a flea comb can be used to scrap the crud from the outside corners.

-I got this method from our veterinarian, who used a flea comb on my dog when the crud was sticking to the hair in the corner of his eye.
+I got this method from our veterinarian, who used a flea comb to detach the crud from my dogs eye area.
+(This was long before I knew what that buildup sticking to the hair in the corner of his eye area was.)